diegocalme/ultra-query-api/README.md

 **Allows: domain names.**

-This endpoint allows you to get all the IPv4 addresses registered as an A registry in the DNS records of a domain.
+This endpoint allows you to get all the IPv4 addresses registered as an A registry in the DNS records for a domain.

 **Sample request and successful response:**